gurkirt/realtime-action-detection/README.md

 -Note
   * By default it will compute frame-level detections and store them as well as compute frame-mean-AP in models saved at 90k and 120k iteration.
-  * There is a log file file created for each iteration's frame-level evaluation.
+  * There is a log file created for each iteration's frame-level evaluation.

 ##### Build tubes
 You will need frame-level detections and you will need to navigate to `online-tubes`